-All funding that is projected to be available for construction projects in the MPO through year 2045 will be expended on these projects.
+The projects included in the current FY 2021 SYIP will not all be completed at the end of this six year period in 2026.
+The outstanding balance of these projects beyond 2026 is expected to be approximately \\\\\\.
+This amount effectively utilizes all funding that is projected to be available for construction projects in the MPO through year 2045.
 As such, given the current funding situation the Danville MPO is unable to add any projects to its Constrained List beyond those identified on the FY 2021 SYIP.